 Student Grievances Regarding Non-Academic Matters

-If a student has a complaint about a non-academic matter or against a staff member, then the complaint should be reported to the Dean of the Seminary or the Non-Discrimination Coordinator for Erskine College.
+If a student has a complaint about a non-academic matter or against a staff member, then the complaint should be reported to the Dean of the Seminary or the Non-Discrimination Coordinator.
 Such complaints will be handled and may be appealed in a manner similar to the procedure described above for academic complaints.